 Additional Department Requirements:

-As of Fall 2013, program requirements in Communication Sciences and Disorders will change.
-Adjustments to the curriculum will result in an increase in the total number of credits from 56 to 61.
+As of Summer 2019, program requirements in Communication Sciences and Disorders will change.
+Adjustments to the curriculum will result in an increase in the total number of credits from 61 to 63.
 For specific information regarding these changes, please contact the program.

 All applicants are encouraged to contact programs directly to discuss program specific application questions.